-- 19.1 Extremism is defined in the 2011 Prevent duty strategy as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 19.2 Children are vulnerable to extremist ideology and radicalisation.
-Whilst Islamic fundamentalism is the most widely publicised, extremism and radicalisation can occur in other cultures, religions and beliefs, including the far right and white supremacy.
+19.1 Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.

+- 19.2 Children are vulnerable to extremist ideology and radicalisation.
+Whilst Islamist fundamentalism is the most widely publicised, extremism and radicalisation can occur in other cultures, religions and beliefs, including the far right and white supremacy.
 Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - 19.3 As part of the Counter Terrorism and Security Act 2015, schools have a duty to 'prevent people being drawn into terrorism'.
-This has become known as the 'Prevent Duty'. - 19.4 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead.
-The Designated Safeguarding Lead has received training about the Prevent Duty and tackling extremism and is able to support staff with any concerns they may have. - 19.5 Staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
-Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or deputy) making a Prevent referral. - 19.6 At Saint Peter's we use the curriculum to ensure that children and young people understand how people with extreme views share these with others, especially using the internet.
+This has become known as the 'Prevent Duty'. - 19.4 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead, who has received training about the Prevent Duty and tackling extremism and is able to support staff with any concerns they may have. - At Saint Peter's we use the curriculum to ensure that children and young people understand how people with extreme views share these with others, especially using the internet.
 We are committed to ensuring that our pupils are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
 Teaching the school's core values alongside the fundamental British Values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society.